 Trail Classification and Signage

-For easier navigation, trip planning, and general reference, the Klondike Snowmobile Association has colour coded most of our trail markers into four categories – Trans Canada Trail, Connector Trail, Loop Trail and Destination Trail – and classified each trail into one of six types ranging from Urban to Remote Wilderness…
+For easier navigation, trip planning, and general reference, the Klondike Snowmobile Association has colour coded most of our trail markers into four categories – Trans Canada Trail, Connector Trail, Loop Trail and Destination Trail – and categorized them into five classes ranging from Urban to Wilderness to Approximate Route Only…

 Trail Signage: